 These videos are ideal for use in an educational setting by teachers and arts organizations, and a fascinating opportunity to hear and learn more about the art making process.

-Email Laura Mahon, Visual Arts & Education Manager at email@example.com
+For more information and support please contact Laura Mahon, Visual Arts & Education Manager, email: email@example.com

 “Being an artist is the best thing an artist can be and it is all they can be”